Kingxukai/linux/Documentation/bpf/verifier.rst

 Liveness marks tracking
 ~~~~~~~~~~~~~~~~~~~~~~~

-For each processed instruction, the verifier tracks read and written registers
+For each processed instruction, the woke verifier tracks read and written registers
 and stack slots.
-The main idea of the algorithm is that read marks propagate
+The main idea of the woke algorithm is that read marks propagate
-back along the state parentage chain until they hit a write mark, which 'screens
+back along the woke state parentage chain until they hit a write mark, which 'screens
-off' earlier states from the read.
+off' earlier states from the woke read.
 The information about reads is propagated by
 function ``mark_reg_read()`` which could be summarized as follows::

   mark_reg_read(struct bpf_reg_state *state, ...):